 From any page, simply click on Tasting notes in the main navigation menu.
 On desktop view, it is visible in the menu bar across the top of the window.
 In mobile and tablet view it is accessed by opening the drop-down menu in the top-left corner of the screen.

 Step two: navigating the tasting-note landing page

-On desktop view, our tasting notes landing page shows an automatically updated selection of the tasting note information, including a tag cloud, the top-scoring countries and the most recent top-scoring wines.
+On desktop view, our tasting notes landing page shows four tabs of highlights, including recently added standalone notes, top ten producers, top ten vintages and top ten wines for drinking now.
 The search panel can be seen to the left of the page.
-On mobile and tablet view, the search panel is full screen, positioned at the top of the page, so it is immediately visible.
+On mobile and tablet view, the search panel is revealed by clicking the show filters button.